Hakitsyu/Hakitsyu/README.md

 - EntityFramework
 - Spring

-Entre outras tecnologias que fui aprendendo e utilizando quando necessario 💻 Possuo conhecimento basico de Linux, apenas utilizei distros simples como o **Mint** e o **CentOS** 🐧.
+Among other technologies that I learned and used when necessary 💻 I have basic knowledge of Linux, I only used simple distros like **Mint** and **CentOS** 🐧.

-Caso queira entrar em contato comigo 📞
+If you want to contact me 📞

 [![Discord Badge](https://img.shields.io/badge/Discord-%237289DA.svg?style=for-the-badge&logo=discord&logoColor=white)](https://discord.com/users/294204654185873408)